inlife/nexrender/packages/nexrender-provider-s3/readme.md

 export AWS_PROFILE="YOUR_PROFILE_NAME"
 ```

-### Credentials parameter

-For both downloads and uploads you can provide a credentials object with either an access key ID and a secret key, or an AWS profile name that's configured in ~/.aws/credentials.
-For downloads, add the credentials object to the asset objects.
-For uploads, add it to the action params.

-* `credentials.profile` optional argument, a specific AWS credentials profile to use for authentication.
-* `credentials.accessKeyId` optional argument, a specific accessKeyId to use for authentication.
-Requires `secretAccessKey` to also be specified.
-* `credentials.secretAccessKey` optional argument, a specific secretAccessKey to use for authentication.
-Requires `accessKeyId` to also be specified.

 ## Usage (download)

-To download assets from an S3 you would need to specify relevant information for every asset:
+To download assets from an S3 bucket you would need to specify relevant information for every asset:

 Refer to [AWS SDK Documentation](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html) for information on setting credentials.